 The weight of the balls presses joints and muscles, stimulating the nervous system.
 The brain processes the sensory information to determine the body’s boundaries, resulting in a feeling of relaxation.
 Dementia patients can experience reduced anxiety that can help improve focus and concentration.

-Additionally, Protac KneedMe also features a large pocket in which users can place their hands in.
+Additionally, the Protac KneedMe also features a large pocket in which users can place their hands in.
 The shifting of the weighted balls can help calm restless hands.
-Dementia patients can read or relax on a sofa with the blanket over their thighs.
+Dementia patients can read or relax on a sofa with this sensory product over their thighs.